Ragwort - Poisonious Plants, Toxic to Horses...

 Ragwort toxins are cumulative and it is common for ragwort poisoning to occur following consumption of small quantities of the plant over a long period of time.

 Development of the disease can be delayed from four weeks to six months after eating the plant.
-Different horses to have different levels of susceptibility to the toxin.

-Symptoms of ragwort poison :
+Symptoms of ragwort poisoning :

-• poor and staring coat;
+- poor and staring coat

-• inability to swallow;
+- inability to swallow

-• paralysis
+- paralysis

 If long stems of ragwort are cut, the plant behaves like a perennial, (flowering every year)